ryedin/site/_deployment/builds.md

 order: 250
 ---

-When you deploy or build your application a build artifact is created.
+When you deploy or build your application a "build" artifact is created.
 This consists of the Docker images that make up your application plus metadata stored in your Rack's database.
+Each build has a unique ID and is associated with one or more [releases](/docs/release).

 ## Creating a Build